 Kela, the Social Insurance Institution of Finland, provides social security coverage for Finnish residents and many Finns living abroad through the different stages of their lives.

 When you move to Finland from another country, your entitlement to benefits from Kela is determined on the basis of how long you intend to stay in Finland, which country you come from and your reason for the stay in Finland.

 Kela's Centre for International Affairs provides service to all customers who move to or from Finland and in other international situations.
-Kela's service number for international situations +358 20 634 0200.
+Kela's service number for international situations is +358 20 634 0200.

 MIGRI - The Finnish Immigration Service

-The Finnish Immigration Service is a decision-making organisation in matters related to immigration, asylum, refugee status and citizenship and maintains the reception system.
+The Finnish Immigration Service is a decision-making organization in matters related to immigration, asylum, refugee status and citizenship and maintains the reception system.
 The agency implements the Finnish immigration policy and promotes controlled immigration, good administration and human and basic rights.
 The Finnish Immigration Service handles matters related to foreign nationalsʼ entry into Finland, residence in the country, refugee status and citizenship.
 The closest office of Finnish Immigration service is located in Rovaniemi.

 TE-Toimisto - Public employment and business services

-Public employment and business services serves jobseekers, employers and entrepreuners.
+Public employment and business services serves jobseekers, employers and entrepreuneurs.
 The TE Office provides information on available jobs and supports you in job seeking.
 The TE Office also organizes integration study programs, vocational training, job seeking, career and employment coaching, professional and career orientation, work and training experiments and pay subsidy.

 +358 295 020 713 ( Mon-Fri 9 am to 4.15 pm)

 The Finnish Transport and Communications Agency Traficom is an authority in permit, licence, registration, approval, safety and security matters.